iterative/vscode-dvc/CONTRIBUTING.md

 First, ensure that [Visual Studio Code](https://code.visualstudio.com) and [Yarn](https://yarnpkg.com/) are installed.

-- Open this repository as a project in VS Code.
+- Open this repository as a project in VS Code and run `yarn install` from the _Integrated Terminal_.

-- Run `Tasks: Run Build Task` (Shift + Ctrl/Cmd + `b`) to start the extension and Webview dev servers (alternatively, run `yarn dev-server` from the _Integrated Terminal_).
+- Run `Tasks: Run Build Task` (Shift + Ctrl/Cmd + `b`) to start the extension and Webview dev servers (alternatively, run `yarn dev-server` from the _Terminal_).
+The latest build is saved in `extension/dist`.

   > **Warning**: Having a separate `.vsix` version of this extension installed
-  > may cause all kinds of chaos in your development environment.
+  > may cause all kinds of chaos in your dev env.

 - **Start Debugging** (F5) to open the [Extension Development Host], a child instance of VS Code with the local extension build installed.